Swatkins7/scripting-to-framework/README.md

 **Description:**\
     At the time of the course recording, the pages didn't have all the ads that exist today.\
-    - see Chapter 5 from 4:15-4:42 for an example of the pages not containing all the ads.\
+    Currently, there are several ads and a video that are on the homepage and several of the card pages.\
-    Currently, there are several ads and a video that are on the homepage and several of the card pages.
+    - see Chapter 5 from 4:15-4:42 for an example of the pages not containing all the ads.

 **Issue 4.1:**\
     Element Click Intercepted Exception\